 Aperture for Low Light Photography

 Make use of the widest aperture that you can set on your lens (smallest f-stop number).
+In general, you will get a shallow depth of field when using wide apertures.
 Most stock lenses in DSLR cameras have a maximum aperture of f/3.5 or so.
 If you invest in a prime lens like the affordable Canon 50mm f/1.8 II, the aperture may be opened up to f/1.8.
 The wide aperture will enable you to use higher shutter speeds and avoid camera shake.

 It may help to increase the ISO value in low light.
 This will make higher shutter speeds a possibility.
 However high ISO values could result in grainy photos.
 Use ISO above 800 or 1600 with caution.
 If possible, review the photos after each shot and make suitable adjustments.